kpetrauskas92/Mont-Adventures-PP5/README.md

   2. Navigate through the carousel of countries and top trips.
   3. Explore trip packages through the 'Trip Packages' page, with the option to filter via the sidebar.
   4. Click to view trip details, including available dates.
-  5. Proceed to checkout as a guest, with auto account creation on successful checkout.
+  5. Proceed to checkout as a guest, with auto creation on successful checkout.

 - **Registered Users**:
   1. Sign in through a modal dialog.